MartinDupont/evernote2pdf/docs/usage.md

     - USE_AUTOMATIC_LINKS to convert <a href='http://xyz'>http://xyz</a> to <http://xyz>
     - MARK_CODE to wrap 'pre' blocks with [code]...[/code] tags
     - WRAP_LINKS to decide if links have to be wrapped during text wrapping (implies INLINE_LINKS = False)
-    - WRAP_LIST_ITEMS to decide if list items have to be wrapped during text wrapping
     - DECODE_ERRORS to handle decoding errors. 'strict', 'ignore', 'replace' are the acceptable values.
     - DEFAULT_IMAGE_ALT takes a string as value and is used whenever an image tag is missing an `alt` value.
 The default for this is an empty string '' to avoid backward breakage
     - OPEN_QUOTE is the character used to open a quote when replacing the `<q>` tag.
 It defaults to `"`.